Foupi/ada_air_guitar/README.md

 -   `make flash`

-Now the program is built and flashed on the board.
+Now the program is built and flashed on the board: you can hit the `RESET` button of the board to start it.

 Usage
 -----